Ekumen-OS/beluga/beluga/docs/README.md

-This library provides implementations for montecarlo based localization.
+This library provides implementations for Monte Carlo based localization.
 The existing implementations are:

 - beluga::MCL: Monte carlo localization using a fixed number of particles.